Rise 360 Accessibility Conformance Report

 Revised Section 508 Report

-Notes: Rise 360 output supports applicable Revised Section 508 accessibility guidelines, as described in the following tables.
+Notes: The output in Rise 360 supports or partially supports all applicable Revised Section 508 accessibility guidelines, as described in the following tables.

 Chapter 3: Functional Performance Criteria (FPC)